flutter/website/src/_includes/docs/install/reqs/windows/software.md

 - [Android Studio][] {{site.appmin.android_studio}} to debug and compile Java or Kotlin code for Android.
-  Flutter requires the full version of Android Studio, the Android SDK, and the Android emulator.
+  Flutter requires the full version of Android Studio.

 {% elsif include.target == 'web' -%}